ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 above, a stateless reset token corresponding to the Virtual Connection ID may be provided.

+Consider a proxy that initiates closure of a client<->proxy QUIC connection.
+If the client is temporarily unresponsive or unreachable, the proxy may have considered the connection closed and removed all connection state (including the above stream mappings).
+If the client never learned about the closure, it might send forwarded mode packets to the proxy, assuming the stream mappings and client<->proxy connection are still intact.
+The proxy receives these forwarding mode packets, but doesn't have any state corresponding to the destination connection ID in the packet.
+If the proxy has provided a stateless reset token for the Virtual Target Connection ID, it can send a stateless reset packet to quickly notify the client that the client<->target connection is broken.

 # Connection ID Capsule Types

 Proxy awareness of QUIC Connection IDs relies on using capsules ({{HTTP-DGRAM}})